Welcome to St Peter’s Catholic School

 - Make sure that your uniform and PE kit are clearly labelled with your name, so that they can easily be identified if you lose them.

 - You must look after your own property.
-Valuables, such as smartwatches, tablets, air pods, laser pens, mobile phones and electronic games must not be brought into school.
+Valuables, such as smartwatches, tablets, air pods, laser pens and electronic games must not be brought into school.
 If you have to bring in a large sum of money, it should be handed to the student hub for safe keeping.
+If mobile phones are brought into school, they must be switched off and put away at all times.Phones will be confiscated if seen during the school day.

 - You must look after your planner, library, exercise and text books.
 Remember that you will have to pay for any that you lose, damage, or fail to return.